Skip to main content

 HOW CAN I VOLUNTEER AT KINDERFROGS SCHOOL?

-To minimize risk to our students, anyone who works with children in any capacity (volunteer or research) must complete a brief training course focused on recognizing and reporting abuse and neglect, and must pass a background check.
+To minimize risk to our students, anyone who works with children in any capacity (volunteer or research) must complete a brief training course focused on recognizing and reporting abuse and neglect, and have a valid driver's license when checking in for a background check.
 Persons (students or otherwise) may not have contact with children at either school until these requirements are met.
+We will need to have your Volunteer Application on file prior to your first day volunteering.

 HOW DO I GO ABOUT COMPLETING THE REQUIRED TRAINING AND BACKGROUND CHECKS?

-If you are a TCU faculty member or staff—whether you want to volunteer or conduct research—complete the application form and attach a copy of your “Protecting Youth” certificate (available via the Training link in my.tcu.edu) The TCU Police Department will complete a background check.
-If there is anything unclear in the background check, you will be contacted by the TCU Police for further information before a final determination is made.
+If you are a TCU faculty member or staff—whether you want to volunteer or conduct research—complete the application form and attach a copy of your “Protecting Youth” certificate (available via the Training link in my.tcu.edu).
+If there is anything unclear in your background check, you will be contacted before a final determination is made.

-Due to the overwhelming amount of volunteer application we receive, we are only extending volunteer opportunities to those who are Students at TCU & more specifically Students within the College of Education.
-All others will be reviewed on a case by case basis.
+Due to the overwhelming amount of volunteer application we receive & for the safety of our children, we are only extending volunteer opportunities to those who are Current Students at TCU & more specifically Students within the College of Education.

 WHERE CAN I FIND OUT MORE ABOUT THE ALLIANCE FOR CHILDREN STEWARDS OF CHILDREN TRAINING?